 Performance evaluation examples

 Here are two examples of performance evaluations using descriptive phrases:

 Positive performance review example

-Kennedy exceeded expectations this year in her role as lead graphic designer.
+Kennedy exceeded expectations this year in her role as a lead graphic designer.
 She utilized good communication skills when speaking with clients and her team.
 Kennedy works well under pressure and maintains a positive attitude when problems arise.
 She contributes innovative and creative ideas that surpass company expectations.

 Negative performance review example